cmcornejocrespo/rhacm-workshop/05.Governance-Risk-Compliance/README.md

 <hub> $ cd policy-collection/deploy/
 ```

+Note: Skip to step 5 if you are using an user with cluster-admin role.

 4.a.
 If you are using the kubeadmin user, create an identity provider by running the next commands (It is not possible to create policies via GitOps using the kubeadmin user).
 The identity provider will create the `workshop-admin` user -